shellspec/shellspec/README.md

 #### `BeforeCall`, `AfterCall` - call evaluation hook

-You can specify commands to be executed before / after call evaluation by `BeforeCall` and `AfterCall`
+You can specify commands to be executed before / after call evaluation by `BeforeCall` and `AfterCall`.

 NOTE: These hooks were originally created to test ShellSpec itself.
 Please use the `BeforeEach` / `AfterEach` hooks whenever possible.